NONAN23x/WhisperingNova/README.md

 - Git   (Version Control System)

 ## Applicability
 WhisperingNova falls under the category of Entertainment/Arts, offering a unique and immersive voice transformation experience.
-Whether you are an aspiring voice actor, an anime enthusiast, or a gamer.
+Whether you are an aspiring VTuber, an anime enthusiast, or a gamer.
 WhisperingNova usage is simply a Voice Tranformation Service under fair usage.